alopatenko/LLMEvaluation/README.md

 ---
 ### LLM as Judge
+- Can LLMs Replace Human Evaluators?
+An Empirical Study of LLM-as-a-Judge in Software Engineering, Feb 2025, [arxiv](https://arxiv.org/abs/2502.06193)
 - Learning to Plan & Reason for Evaluation with Thinking-LLM-as-a-Judge, Jan 2025, [arxiv](https://arxiv.org/abs/2501.18099)
 - LLMs-as-Judges: A Comprehensive Survey on LLM-based Evaluation Methods, Tsinghua University, Dec 2024, [arxiv](https://arxiv.org/abs/2412.05579)
 - Are LLM-Judges Robust to Expressions of Uncertainty?
 Investigating the effect of Epistemic Markers on LLM-based Evaluation, Seoul National University , Naver etc Oct 2024, [arxiv](https://www.arxiv.org/pdf/2410.20774)